raspberrypilearning/your-codeclub-story-leader/en/step_1.md

 **Your responsibilities:**
 * Use **first names only**
-* Remove addresses, location data, or personal contact info
+* Remove addresses, location data, and personal contact info
 * Review and clean up all `.txt` files before upload

 --- task ---

-Interact with a premade example based on the fictional *Scriptville Code Club* at [rpf.io/scriptvillecc](http://rpf.io/scriptvillecc){:target="_blank"}.
+Interact with a pre-made example based on the fictional *Scriptville Code Club* at [rpf.io/scriptvillecc](http://rpf.io/scriptvillecc){:target="_blank"}.

 --- /task ---